 Axis Dependency

-Suppose the position of “y” must always follow a fixed function of “x”, for example, y = x/2
+Suppose the stop point of “y” always needs to follow that of “x” as a fixed function, for example, y = x/2 while only “x” is directly controlled.

 A simple GUI combining a motor and a corrector can be constructed as follows: